 He died in 1788 at the age of just 61, suffering from cancer.
 He was buried in Kew Parish Church next to the famous botanical artist Francis Bauer in Kew Gardens.

 His only pupil was his nephew, Gainsborough Dupont.
 He worked as Gainsborough's studio assistant but his own work was a feeble imitation of his uncle's brilliant masterpieces.

 Many of Gainsborough's paintings can be seen in art collections all over the world.
-His famous landscape, "The Watering Hole" and the portrait "Mr and Mrs Andrews" can be seen at the National Gallery in London.
+His famous landscape, "The Watering Place" and the portrait "Mr and Mrs Andrews" can be seen at the National Gallery in London.
 The well known "Portrait of a Lady in Blue" painted in the late 1770s is on display at the Hermitage in St Petersburg.